 Deletes a load balancer and all of its resources.

 This operation is not permitted unless there are no instances associated with the load balancer.

 Target tags can be explicitly specified, or one can be automatically generated.
 Supports source filtering based on both tags and CIDRs.

 Clones a firewall rule.

 Supported only via the ui.
-The create security group wizard is pre-populated with the attributes of the security group
+The create firewall wizard is pre-populated with the attributes of the firewall